 Female dogs in heat can cause inappropriate dog park behavior, especially if there are unneutered males at the park.
 Generally, unneutered males are not allowed at dog parks, but you cannot guarantee that other dog owners will be aware of or respect this rule.
 If an unneutered male scents your female pup, they will become aggressive due to their instinct to mate, which could end in dog park fights, or leave you with a litter of puppies a few months later!

-#4: Curb Dog Park Aggressive Behavior
+#4: Curb Aggressive Behavior Before Visiting a Dog Park

 Sometimes, dogs get over-excited at the park and can exhibit dog park behavior problems such as resource guarding, rough play, or even outright aggression.
 As a responsible dog owner, you need to be aware of your dog’s behavior at the dog park, and remove them from any situation that is getting heated.
 If you cannot control your dog’s behavior at the dog park off-leash, the best thing to do is to leash your dog and leave for the day.
 Come back when your pup is ready to play nice!